Scale-out a streaming pipeline with SCDF shell

 time source's production rate.

-If we reduce the source's data production rate back to the original rate (i.e., 1 msg/s):
+Now we reduce the source's data production rate back to the original rate (1 msg/s):

 stream update --name scaletest --properties "app.time.trigger.time-unit=MILLISECONDS"

-transform processor instances aren't altering the overall throughput rate anymore.
-These extra instances can be scaled back in:
+transform processor instances no longer alter the overall throughput rate.
+These extra instances can be scaled back in (that is, removed), as follows:

-thus, allowing us to reduce the number of transform application instances to the original capacity:
+Doing so lets us reduce the number of transform application instances to the original capacity.
+To reduce the number of instances, run the following command:

 stream scale app instances --name scaletest --applicationName transform --count 1